Even in these trying times, the sporting calendar has remained strong. And the second half of 2021 looks set to be absolutely stellar.

-You can sit back and relax or even stream the action online on your smartphone or tablet after placing a bet.
-You can read a BetRivers review to see if it’s the right sportsbook for you.
+You can sit back and relax or even stream the action online on your smartphone or tablet after placing a bet using a BetRivers bonus code.
+You can also read a BetRivers review to see if it’s the right sportsbook for you.

 In the meantime, get your pen and your diary in hand as we blitz through some of the key sporting dates left in 2021.

 You may not have seen the Tour de France cycling before, but we can assure you that the physical exertion required to win it is extraordinary.

 The course will wind through France and cover an astonishing 2,100 miles, so let’s hope the competitors have packed their Savlon for the inevitable ‘saddle sores.’

 Keep an eye out for the Slovenian, Tadej Pogacar, who is expected to go very close to winning a second title, although fellow countryman Primoz Roglic could be a thorn in his tires.